tabbykatz/customizations/README.md

 # dotfiles
-home for my .bashrc and .vimrc
+# home sweet home for my .bashrc and .vimrc